High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Introduction

-The previous models cannot be used for large-scale simulations, and there is still a need for a precise and robust solid propellant combustion model and numerical strategy for the simulation of the ignition of a complete combustion chamber.
-A three-dimensional CFD tool can hardly be used to solve the flow field inside the chamber and the surface combustion, due to extreme computational requirements.
-Indeed the near-surface combustion typically happens in a flame that is a few hundred micrometers thick, across which the temperature may increase by 2000K, requiring mesh cells thinner than 1 micrometers for an adequate resolution.
-Using such a refined mesh along the complete length of combustion chamber (on the order of 1-10 meters) would be prohibitive.
+These models have been developed to simulate laboratory experiments, for example the burning of a small sample in an enclosed vessel.
+They can however not be used for larger-scale simulations, such as the computation of the ignition transient in a solid rocket motor.
+In such configurations, a three-dimensional CFD tool can hardly be used to solve the flow field inside the chamber and the surface combustion, due to extreme computational requirements imposed by the representation of the propellant flame.
+Indeed, this flame is typically only a few hundred micrometers thick, with strong gradients requiring mesh cells thinner than 1 \textmu m near the surface.
+Using such a refined mesh along the complete length of combustion chamber (1-10 meters) would be prohibitive.
 Therefore, the only viable option is to use a coarse mesh near the surface, and solve all the surface combustion within a simpler submodel, e.g. a one-dimensional CFD tool.
-Such a coupling with a very simplified propellant modelling has been reported \cite{LI2015180, johnston1995_couplage3D}, and has been implemented in the CEDRE code \cite{CEDREsoftware} at ONERA, with a propellant model based on analytical formulae \cite{bizot_ignition}.
-More accurate models are needed to better resolve the coupled dynamics.
-These models also need to be as efficient as possible to allow for short restitution times.
-For instance, the time integration procedure must be accurate enough without requiring prohibitively small time steps.
-Eventually, there is a convergent need for a one-dimensional model, either for the coupling with the previous three-dimensional model for combustion chamber predictive simulations, or for the parametric / detailed study of flame dynamics and unsteady combustion dynamics in a purely one-dimensional context.
-Such a model should involve the proper level of physics, while being amenable to high-fidelity simulation by relying on a tailored numerical strategy taking into account the fact that most models involve systems with algebraic constraints.
+Such a coupling has been reported with very simplified propellant models \cite{li2015, johnston1995_couplage3D,bizot_ignition}, most often that of an initially inert solid propellant transitioning instantly to quasi-steady burning once its surface temperature becomes larger than a predefined ignition temperature.
+More accurate one-dimensional models such as the ones discussed earlier may lead to a better resolution of the coupled dynamics, however the numerical strategy must be improved to ensure accuracy, efficiency and stability without requiring prohibitively small time steps.